ZhuangLab/storm-analysis/simulator/README.txt

 Note:

 These are very simple simulations.
 The molecules are either on a grid or randomly distributed.
-The noise in Poisson and the background is flat.
+The noise is Poisson and the background is flat.